supriya46788/AI-Text-Summarizer/README.md

 ## AI Text Summarizer App

-This is an AI-powered text summarizer application built using Node.js, Replit, the Hugging Face Inference API, and Postman to explore APIs and generate code.
+This is an AI-powered text summarizer application built using Node.js, the Hugging Face Inference API, and Postman to explore APIs and generate code.

 ### Features:
 - Summarizes large text documents or articles efficiently.